The Perils & Promises of Fact-checking with Large Language Models: Materials and methods

-We then enable the LLM to query a Google Search engine to retrieve relevant information surrounding the claim.
-To prevent the model from uncovering the fact-check itself, we filter the returned Google search results for all domains present in the data-set.
-We equip the agent with the ability to query Google by leveraging the Reasoning \& Acting (\emph{ReAct}) framework, proposed by \citeauthor{yao2023react} \cite{yao2023react}, which allows an LLM to interact with tools.
+We are evaluating the performance of GPT-3.5 and GPT-4 based on two conditions.
+First, we query the models with the statement, the author, and the date of the statement.
+The model does not possess any means of retrieving further information that might enable it to make an informed decision.
+Rather this approach relies on the model having knowledge of the events described in the claim.
+In the second condition, we enable the LLM to query a Google Search engine to retrieve relevant information surrounding the claim.
+To prevent the model from uncovering the fact-check itself, we filter the returned Google search results for all domains present in the dataset.
+We present the LLM with information returned from the Google Search Engine API, comprising previews of search results.
+These previews included the title of the website, the link, and an extract of relevant context, mirroring the typical user experience on Google.
+To refine our approach, we experimented with integrating additional information from the full HTML content of websites.
+We quickly realised that this voluminous data was overwhelming the LLM's context window, leading to suboptimal performance.
+To address this, we employed BM25, an information retrieval function \cite{robertson2009probabilistic}, to distil the most critical parts of each website.
+We found no improvement to the performance of the LLMs, as Google already uses machine learning methods to identify the most important information to include in the preview.
+We equip the agent with the ability to query Google by leveraging the Reasoning \& Acting (\emph{ReAct}) framework, proposed by \cite{yao2023react}, which allows an LLM to interact with tools.
 The goal of the ReAct framework is to combine reasoning and take actions.
 Reasoning refers to the model planning and executing actions based on observations from the environment.
 Actions are function calls or API calls by the model to retrieve additional information from external sources.
 The model is initially prompted with the claim and then decides if it needs to take actions.
-As we equip both models with the ability to query Google, the model then is able to retrieve information autonomously and receives its next observation.
+As we equip both models with the ability to query Google, the model then is able to retrieve information and receives its next observation.
 Based on this observation, the model can decide to either return a final answer or retrieve information with a different query.
 If the model fails to answer after three iterations of retrieving information, we terminate the search.
 The model retrieves 10 Google search results per iteration.
-To test the claim verification in a realistic scenario, any result from a fact-checking website present in the data-set is removed from the results.
+To test the claim verification in a realistic scenario, any result from a fact-checking website present in the dataset is removed from the results.
 If the model was terminated because it reached the maximum number of iterations, it is prompted to provide a final answer based on all of its previous Google searches.
 In this paper, we employ the LangChain library \cite{Chase_LangChain_2022} to create an agent within the ReAct framework.
-We show in Fig. \ref{fig:workflow_ex} the workflow we implemented and an example of the treatment of a claim.
+We show in Fig. \ref{fig:1_workflow} the workflow we implemented and an example of the treatment of a claim.